Ashet-Technologies/hackvr-turbo/SPEC.md

 ### `version`

 ### `[groupspec] deleteallexcept grou*`
+Deletes all groups not matching `grou*`.

 ### `[groupspec] deletegroup grou*`
+Deletes all groups matching `grou*`.

 ### `[groupspec] assimilate grou*`

 ### `[groupspec] renamegroup group`
+Renames and merges groups.
+Selects all groups with `groupspec` and renames them to `group`.
+When multiple groups are selected, those groups are merged into the master group.

+> TODO: Define how transforms will merge

 ### `[groupspec] status`
 **deprecated**